-CropSight not only provides tools for monitoring ongoing infield and indoor experiments but also supplies toolkits to reference and download historical datasets.
-An important part in crop research is being able to compare collected results with past experiments.
-To this end, CropSight stores all image and sensor data and manages these historical datasets with easy reference and access (Fig. 6).
-Historical datasets can be retrieved through the frontpage, similar to ongoing experiments (multiple projects can be administered by CropSight simultaneously).
-After opening a completed project, users can display the GPS-tagged geolocation of an completed project and devices used in the project together with project references (Fig. 6A).
+CropSight not only provides tools for monitoring ongoing infield and indoor experiments, but also supplies toolkits to reference and download historical datasets.
+An important part in crop research is able to compare collected results with past experiments.
+To this end CropSight stores all image and sensor data and manages these historical datasets with easy reference and access (Fig. 6).
+Historical datasets can be retrieved through the frontpage similar to ongoing experiments (multiple projects can be administered by CropSight simultaneously).
+After opening a completed project, users can display the GPS-tagged geolocation of an accomplished project and devices used in the project together with project references (Fig. 6A).
 By clicking a specific plot within the experimental field, CropSight can directly reference environmental and image datasets in the plot, with device name, date of last capture, and last image taken by the phenotyping device (Fig. 6B).
 If users want to revisit previous datasets in the project, they can download both sensor data packages and/or growth image series in monthly archives by clicking the archive links (Fig. 6C).
-This design enables a unified cloud-ready platform to facilitate both ongoing and historical data management for inand post-experiment comparison.
+This design enables a unified cloud-ready platform to facilitate both ongoing and historical data management for in- and post-experiment comparison.

-Discussion and Outlook
+Discussion and outlook

-The continuing challenge of global food security caused by fluctuating environments and a narrower range of genetic variation of modern crops requires innovative thoughts and technologies to improve crop productivity and sustainability [2, 42, 43].
-As European infrastructures for sustainable agriculture (e.g., EM-PHASIS and Analysis and Experimentation on Ecosystems) have identified, openly shareable solutions built on widely accessible digital infrastructures are likely to provide an effective solution to address the challenge by integrating novel scientific concepts, sensors, and models [44, 45].
-The CropSight system presented here is scalable and open source, providing the scientific community a number of interfacing options to adopt and extend.
+The continuing challenge of global food security caused by fluctuating environments and a narrower range of genetic variation of modern crops requires innovative thoughts and technologies to improve crop productivity and sustainability [2,41,42].
+As European infrastructures for sustainable agriculture (e.g. EMPHASIS and AnaEE) have identified, openly shareable solutions built on widely accessible digital infrastructures are likely to provide an effective solution to address the challenge by integrating novel scientific concepts, sensors and models [43,44].
+The CropSight system presented here is scalable and open-source, providing the scientific community a number of interfacing options to adopt and extend.
 The openly available platform integrates high-frequency environmental data and crop images automatically, which can be used to enable both phenotypic analyses and agricultural decision making.
 By associating environmental conditions with crop growth data, we also trust that the system is capable of forming a sound base for reliable GxE studies.
-More importantly, Crop-Sight provides geolocation and remote sensor readings of current and historical experiments, a comprehensive solution to enable multi-site and multi-year cross-referencing of crop performance and growth conditions.
+More importantly, CropSight provides geolocation and remote sensor readings of current and historical experiments, a comprehensive solution to enable multi-site and multi-year cross-referencing of crop performance and growth conditions.

 Because CropSight facilitates the real-time access of microclimate conditions and crop imagery (through live video streaming) in the field or in greenhouses, either through a smart device or an office PC, users can make a quick decision of crop performance, growth stages, and plot conditions of any monitored location distributed in a given experiment, field, or site.
-Furthermore, automatic data transmission allows for centralized data and experiment management, which means that the system can be scaled up to the national scale if a broader IoT in agriculture infrastructure is in place.
-As collected data is annotated and preselected on distributed phenotyping or IoT devices, only standardized crop-environment datasets are collated to support detailed traits analyses and cross-referencing.
-Finally, openly sharing results from different sites and different experiments will enable crop researchers, breeders, and farmers to gain great benefits, e.g., predicting and prewarning disease spread at the na-
+Furthermore, automatic data transmission allows a centralised data and experiment management, which means that the system can be scaled up to the national scale if a broader IoT in agriculture infrastructure is in place.
+As collected data is annotated and pre-selected on distributed phenotyping or IoT devices, only standardised cropenvironment datasets are collated to support detailed traits analyses and cross-referencing.
+Finally, openly sharing results from different sites and different experiments will enable crop researchers, breeders, and farmers to gain great benefits, for example, predicting and prewarning disease spread at the national scale so that early adoption of preventative measures can be arranged.